- Staffing guidance

 - Custodial services

 In mid-May, we issued guidance regarding a phased approach to returning employees to the workplace.
 This phased approach began with 25% of employees being allowed to return to campus and moved to 50% as of June 1.
 On July 1, the Phase 3 adjustment would have allowed up to 100% of employees to return to campus based on each unit’s operational needs and managerial discretion.
 We remained in Phase 2 in July due to the COVID-19 situation in Texas and in consultation with public health officials and System.
 In light of the recent growth in COVID-19 cases, AgriLife is suspending the implementation of Phase 3 until further notice.
-Therefore, Phase 2 guidance will remain in effect with one exception – we are adjusting the maximum percentage of employees in any given physical location from 50% to up to 75%.
+Therefore, Phase 2 guidance will remain in effect with one exception – we are adjusting the maximum percentage of employees in any given physical location to 50%.

 It is important to note that these percentages are not targets that must be achieved.
 If what your unit is currently doing is working well and meeting your business needs, there is no need to adjust your current practices.
 Employees should be notified by their supervisors of their expected return to work in a timely manner.
 Employees who can effectively work remotely can continue their current alternate work location status.
 Some divisions have adopted a rotational approach where, for example, certain staff will come to the office Mondays and Wednesdays and a different group will come to the office Tuesdays and Thursdays.
 Plans of this nature will be communicated directly by the supervisor.